Trams in

 Oslo

-return to Toronto LRT Information Page Trams in Oslo are operated by Trikken, a subsidiary of AS Oslo Sporveier who is the transit authority responsible for planning.
+Trams in Oslo are operated by Trikken, a subsidiary of AS Oslo Sporveier who is the transit authority responsible for planning.
 AS Oslo Sporveier owns the vehicle fleet and rents it to Trikken.

 Much of the operation, especially downtown, operates in mixed traffic on city streets.
 Many stops are being converted to have level boarding with the partially low floor SL95 fleet - some by adding island platforms on wider streets, and some by extending a sidewalk "bump" out to the track.
 In some situations, track is located in the curb lane so neither is necessary.

-Toronto Comparison:
+Toronto Comparison

 Historically, Trikken shares some experiences with the TTC.
 Originally starting as private horse car lines that were later electrified, the lines were later amalgamated into a civic operation.
 Later on, tram abandonment was the plan until that decision was reversed in the 1970s.

-System Highlights
+System Highlights and Route Details

-Number of lines:
+Number of lines 6

-131.4 km
+Total length 131.4 km

-99
+Total stops 99

-Loading: Many platforms at door level (35 cm above track)
+Loading Many platforms at door level

-Fleet: 40 Duewag/ABB Strømmen SL79
+Fleet 40 Duewag/ ABB Strømmen SL79

 32 Ansaldo Transporti SL95